MaggieWalsh/24-7-Scores/README.md

       * I noticed stray ```, _``` in some places on my code.
 I eventually figured out that it was because of whitespace in my code.
 Which resolved once I deleted it.

       * My map and Twitter feed were overlapping eachother.
-This resolved it
+This resolved it:
       ```
         .col-lg-8 {
         display: grid;